mattvr/dsbuild/README.md

 ---

-`dsbuild` is a simple, fast static site generator.
+`dsbuild` is a simple, fast static site builder.

 It compiles any [Deno](https://deno.land/) TypeScript (or Markdown) into a single JavaScript file that can be run in the browser.

-It's a one-command, zero-configuration way to build React, Markdown, or other JS-powered web sites entirely in Deno.
+It's a one-command, zero-configuration way to build React, Markdown, or other JS-powered web sites entirely using Deno.

 **Features:**